Building materials are the materials which are employed in construction work.

 Metal figures quite prominently in prefabricated structures used in most cosmopolitan cities.
 It requires a good deal of human labor to create an alloy, especially in the large quantities required for the building industries.

-Sixth in the list of building materials is wood.
+Seventh on the list is wood.
 It is a product of trees, and sometimes other fibrous crops, used for construction purposes when pressed or cut into timber and timber, like boards, boards, and similar materials.

 It is a generic building material and is employed in building pretty much any form of construction in many climates.